 NASCAR is one of the most popular motorsports in the world, and especially in the United States.
 It has been around for a long time, and there are many races each year, attracting millions of fans from around the world.
-But why is it so popular?
+But why do people watch NASCAR?

 People watch NASCAR for many reasons, with the main one being the high level of excitement.
-The cars reach some of the fastest speeds in motorsport, and that makes every race very intense.
-The signature oval tracks also mean that every spectator gets great views of the action.
+The cars reach some of the fastest speeds in motorsport (200+ mph), and that makes every race very intense.
+The signature oval tracks also mean that spectators get great views of the action.

 The excitement of NASCAR is hard to beat in other sports in general, not just motorsports.
-But there is a lot that goes into each race, and although many people think it only involves going fast and turning left, there is a lot more to enjoy as a fan of NASCAR.
+But there is a lot that goes into each race, and although many people think it only involves going fast and turning left, there is plenty to enjoy as a fan of NASCAR.

-The shouting and screaming of the fans are what some people go for, as it is such a buzz in itself.
+The shouting and screaming of the fans are what some people go for, as that alone creates such a buzz.
 However, this does not compare to the roar as the announcer tells them to start their engines.
-There are 40 cars on the grid, all turning their engines on at once, unlocking up to 750 horsepower each.
-This is a sound that no other motorsport can emulate.
+There are 40 cars on the grid, all turning their engines on at once, unlocking up to 670 horsepower each.
+This is a sound that no other motorsport can emulate!

-The V8 engines are appreciated by petrol heads all across the globe, but you don’t need to be a massive car fan to understand that there is a lot of power and engineering sitting on the track at each and every race.
-The engine starts and the sound of the cars driving past at 200mph is enough to make the fans go wild, and it keeps them coming back week in week out.
+The V8 engines are appreciated by petrolheads all across the globe, but you don’t need to be a massive car fan to understand that there is a lot of power and engineering sitting on the track at each and every race.
+The engines start and the sound of the cars driving past at 200 mph is enough to make the fans go wild, and it keeps them coming back week in week out.

 In terms of lap times, nothing comes close to those of Formula 1.
 However, in terms of raw speed, NASCAR is one of the fastest in a straight line, and the cars do still take corners very fast.
-The average speed over the course of a lap at some of the oval tracks can be over 200mph, which is incredible to see and hear at the venue, but even on the screen it makes it very exciting to watch.
+The average speed over the course of a lap at some of the oval tracks can be over 200 mph (320 kph), which is incredible to see and hear at the venue, but even on the screen it makes it very exciting to watch.

 Respect For The Drivers